Pittsburgh Thunderbirds: 2020s

 Following the 2019 season, the AUDL announced a realignment of its divisions, with the Thunderbirds moving from the Midwest Division (now known as the Central Division) to the newly-formed Atlantic Division.

 Due to the COVID-19 pandemic, the 2020 season was initially postponed before being officially cancelled on June 24, 2020.

 The 2021 season would be the Thunderbirds' worst to date, finishing last in the Atlantic Division with a 1–11 record.
 Only the Detroit Mechanix (0–12) would finish the season with a worse record.
 After the 2021 season, the AUDL went back to its prior four-division format, and the Thunderbirds returned to the Central Division.

 Prior to the start of the 2022 season, the Thunderbirds announced a partnership with the Pittsburgh Riverhounds SC of the USL Championship.
 The deal included a home game against the Madison Radicals to be played at Highmark Stadium, a cross-promotion between the two teams, team-specific ticket discount offers, and halftime exhibition show by the Thunderbirds at the Riverhounds' May 14 home game against El Paso Locomotive FC.

 On June 22, 2024, the Thunderbirds were dealt a 26–15 defeat by the Detroit Mechanix, snapping Detroit's infamous seven-year-long, 81-game losing streak.
 The team finished the 2024 season 6-6, including three consecutive 1-goal losses to end the season.
 The following offseason saw the departure of longtime players Max Sheppard and Pete Zaccardi.

+Following the 2025 season, the Thunderbirds announced that the organization and head coach Max Barowski mutually agreed to part ways.
+During his four-year tenure, the team amassed a record of 16-32 and failed to reach the postseason.
+Assistant coach David Berg would later be promoted to head coach ahead of the 2026 season.

+The Thunderbirds' struggles would continue into 2026, as the team struggled to a 2-9-1 record, the tie a result of a game against the Chicago Union being cancelled due to poor air quality as a result of wildfires.
+Following the 2026 season, the Thunderbirds' ownership group announced that they would be selling a majority ownership stake in the team for 2027.

 Rivalries

 Philadelphia Phoenix

 The Pittsburgh Thunderbirds and Philadelphia Phoenix first met during the 2018 season, with the Phoenix winning 30–18.
 Although the two teams have played in different divisions for much of their history, a rivalry between them was natural due to being the only teams from the Commonwealth of Pennsylvania, as well as long-standing rivalries between the cities baseball, football, and hockey teams.
 The two organizations created the Commonwealth Cup trophy to be awarded to the winner of each matchup.
-Philadelphia currently leads the all-time series 4–1.
+Philadelphia currently leads the all-time series 4–2.